Working in Retirement

 Return to Work rules depend on whether you retired from Cook County Pension Fund (CCPF) or whether you retired under one of the reciprocal systems covered by the Illinois Retirement Systems Reciprocal Act.
 The rules can be complex, therefore, contact CCPF to discuss your individual situation.

 Example: You retired in 2014 from both CCPF and the Illinois Municipal Retirement Fund, and are receiving two separate pension payments, one from each fund.
-In 2016, you decide to return to work with [either fund].
-As a result of returning to service, the pension in both funds would stop because you now reentered the workforce as either a County or Municipal employee.
+In 2016, you decide to return to work in a position covered by either fund.
+As a result of returning to service, your pension in both funds would stop.

 Three Years of Service Required to Recalculate a Pension